sensel/morph-docs/docs/morph_software.md

 ![Use file browser to import maps into SenselApp](img/senselapp_import_al_maps.jpg)

-For each DrumPad, Music Production, and Piano map, select each map on the left hand panel of the SenselApp and press the top-right "Send Map To Morph" button.
+For each Buchla Thunder, Drum Pad, Music Production, and Piano overlay map, select each map on the left hand panel of the SenselApp and press the top-right "Send Map To Morph" button.

 ![Send map to Morph button](img/senselapp_send_map_hilite.jpg)